ixchow/tsald/README.md

 Note: The current version of node.js for windows has a bug.
 If you receive an ENOENT error, check [here](http://stackoverflow.com/questions/25093276/node-js-windows-error-enoent-stat-c-users-rt-appdata-roaming-npm)
-##

 ##Usage
 ```
-sald [command] args
-  commands
-    new/create [dir] - create a new sald project
+tsald build
-    build - build sald project in cwd based on build.js
+    builds tsald project in cwd based on build.js
 ```
-You will want to use `sald create myProjName` to create a starter project.
-It is not recommended to do this in the sald directory.

 ##build.js
-The build.js file must be in the current working directory when calling sald build.
+The build.js file must be in the current working directory when calling `tsald`.
-This file should export an object which specifies the output location, entry point, and the method for handling custom file types.
+This file should export an object which specifies the output location, entry point, and methods for handling custom file types.
-By default, Sald handles transformations for common types, like `.js`, `.json`, `.png`, `.jpg`, `.wav`, `.ogg`.
+By default, Tsald handles transformations for common types, like `.js`, `.json`, `.png`, `.jpg`, `.wav`, `.ogg`.
 You may override these with your own handlers if you wish.
 All other filetypes will need a handler implemented in this `build.js`.

 Sald can also handle `colon`ical transforms, specified like `gradient:#000-#fff`, for which you must specify a function which generates a JS block that exports the expected return value.